We sure hope so because we drank a couple of pots of coffee just coming up with these cost-saving tips! We are sure you have heard about DIY projects.

 Some couples choose blank open spaces and bring in their décor

 For a rustic wedding, you might prefer an outdoor wedding venue with lots of natural beauty.
 A barn with exposed wooden beams & farm tables might fit the bill.

-If you are going for a minimalistic industrial style, a barn will not serve your purpose.
+If you are going for a minimalistic wedding theme, then a barn will not serve your purpose.
 Try to find a repurposed warehouse with plenty of natural light and exposed light installations.

 Once you decide to DIY your wedding, you will hop online & start buying every item you think might work for your vision.
 Think twice this is a mistake.

 Instead, make a list of things you need.
 Itemize how many centerpieces you are making & how you will decorate the ceremony space.
 How many candles will you need?

 Write it down and buy it later if necessary

 Many brides end up with boxes and boxes of items they thought might work for their wedding but ultimately did not fit into the overall style.
 Also, it is common to change your mind once or 15 times during your wedding 🤣

 Can you imagine buying a bunch of vases from a thrift shop only to go in a different direction?
 Randomly buying wedding things is not wise & will not save you any money.

 Yes, they are all on sale and it will look like you are saving money.
 Have you thought about what you will do with the items after your wedding?
 Just imagine storing 100 wine glasses & 30 ft of white fabric… yikes!